- Account Types: Savings, checking, investments

 - Access to Exclusive Webinars.
 Qapital occasionally runs exclusive personal finance webinars for Master members.
 If you’re new to basic financial concepts, you’ll probably find this content worthwhile, but it’s unlikely to be earth-shattering for more experienced money managers.

 - First Dibs on New Features.
 Master members are Qapital’s beta testing cohort.
-They get sneak peeks at all new Qapital features and a chance to provide honest feedback on the same.
+They get sneak peeks at all new Qapital features and a chance to provide honest feedback about updates to the banking app.
 Qapital doesn’t say much about the frequency or nature of Master members’ testing responsibilities, though.

 Here’s why you might want to sign up for Qapital:

-- Joint Goals Are Ideal for Couples and Families.
-Qapital’s joint goals feature is great for couples, roommates, and larger families, provided all members have their own Qapital accounts.
+Qapital’s Dream Team feature is great for couples and roommates looking to manage finances together, while its joint goals capability is ideal for larger families — provided all members have their own Qapital accounts at the Master plan level.
 Qapital keeps each participant’s funds separate, minimizing confusion.

-- You Can Pay Bills by Check.
-It’s not the most useful or widely used Qapital feature, but the pay-bills-by-check function is clutch for account holders obligated to pay bills by old-fashioned paper check.
+It’s not the most widely used Qapital feature, but the pay-bills-by-check function is clutch for account holders obligated to pay bills by old-fashioned paper check.
 Many small-time landlords still prefer rent payments by check, for instance.

-- Automatic Portfolio Rebalancing.
 Qapital Invest automatically rebalances account holders’ portfolios when their holdings get sufficiently out of line with their target allocations.
-While there’s no set rebalancing timeframe, it’s nice not to have to worry about it getting done.
+While there’s no set rebalancing time frame, it’s nice not to have to worry about it getting done.

 Consider these drawbacks before opening a Qapital account:

-- Basic Plan Is Pricey For What You Get.
-Compared with some competing services, such as Acorns and Simple, Qapital’s Basic plan is pretty pricey.
-Complete is a better deal, though still slightly more expensive than comparable alternatives.
+Compared with some competing services, such as Acorns, Qapital’s Basic plan is pretty pricey.
+Complete is a better deal, although still slightly more expensive than comparable alternatives.
 If you’re price-sensitive and don’t think you’ll fully exploit Qapital’s savings triggers, think twice about signing up for a paid plan.

-- Low Savings Yields.
 Qapital’s Goals account yields just 0.1%, far below the benchmark set by top online banks.
-If maximizing savings yield is important to you, you’re much better off opening a high-yield savings account at a reputable online bank and using its any budgeting features it offers.
+If maximizing savings yield is important to you, you’re much better off opening a high-yield savings account at a reputable online bank and using any budgeting features it offers.